Where No One Has Gone Before: Home media and theatrical release

 The first home-media release of "Where No One Has Gone Before" was on VHS cassette on April 1, 1992 in the United States and Canada.
-The episode was later included on the Star Trek: The Next Generation season-one DVD box set released in March 2002.

 Episodes from "Encounter at Farpoint" to "Datalore" were released in Japan on LaserDisc on June 10, 1995, as part of First Season Part.1.
 This included the first season episode "Where No One Has Gone Before", and the set has a total runtime of 638 minutes across multiple 12-inch optical video discs.
+The episode was later included on the Star Trek: The Next Generation season-one DVD box set released in March 2002.

 The episode was released as part of the season-one Blu-ray set on July 24, 2012.
 To celebrate the 25th anniversary of Star Trek: The Next Generation and promote the release of the first season on Blu-ray, the episodes "Where No One Has Gone Before" and "Datalore" received a theatrical release in the United States on July 23, 2012 in nearly 500 theaters.
 "Where No One Has Gone Before" was chosen by Star Trek experts Mike and Denise Okuda because of the unusual space special effects.